solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 pub fn create_note_log(leaf_node: [u8; 32], owner: Pubkey, note: String) -> NoteLog {
     NoteLog { leaf_node, owner, note }
 }
 ```

 In a traditional Anchor program, a note would typically be represented by a
 `Note` struct using the `account` macro.
-However, because we're using state
+However, because we’re using state
 compression we use `NoteLog`, a struct with the `AnchorSerialize` macro applied.

 #### 3. Define Account Constraints